CENOS-Platform/cenos-docs-antennas/docs/faq-installation.md

 #### Why can't I run *FreeCAD*?

 - If you encounter problems with *FreeCAD*, **double-check your installed version**.
-CENOS supports only **v0.19** - if you have installed *FreeCAD* separately, the version might be different and not compatible with CENOS.
+CENOS fully supports only **v0.19** and has added initial support for v0.21.2 - if you have installed *FreeCAD* separately, the version might be different and not compatible with CENOS.

 #### Why *ParaView* with calculated results is not opening?